-In this section, an atmosphere with stochastic temperature fluctuations is modeled and the far-field scattering compared to theoretical results.
+In this section an atmosphere with stochastic temperature fluctuations is modeled and the farfield scattering compared to theoretical results.
 There is insufficient space here to adequately describe the subtleties and motivations of the atmospheric models used, and the interested reader is directed toward Ref.
-7 (Chap.
+7 (Ch.
 7) and Ref.
-22
+23 (appendices I and J), which provides a particularly accessible explanation.